Emacs vs. Vim: the choice is obvious

 Tags: dsp general thoughts

 This article was written by me – Paweł Świątkowski – on 13 Apr 2017.
-I'm on Fediverse (Ruby-flavoured account, Elixir-flavoured account) and also kinda on Twitter.
+I'm on Fediverse (Ruby-flavoured account, Elixir-flavoured account).
 Let's talk.